khadas/khadas_docs/linux/source/vim3/BootFromSpiFlash.md

 Khadas VIM3/VIM3L and VIM4 contains a 16 MB and 32 MB SPI-Flash that's used as boot storage; so you can boot from it.
 This guide is about how to boot from the on-board SPI-Flash.
 Take VIM4 as a example.

+{% note warn Warn %}
-{% note warn The U-Boot firmware that VIM3/VIM3L can use to burn to SPI is named `u-boot.bin`, VIM4 is `u-boot.bin.spi.bin.signed`. %}
+note warn The U-Boot firmware that VIM3/VIM3L can use to burn to SPI is named `u-boot.bin`, VIM4 is `u-boot.bin.spi.bin.signed`.
 {% endnote %}